BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 ## Installation

-* **Step 1**: If not already installed, install the appropriate "AI Framework:"
+* **Step 1**: Install the appropriate "AI Framework" (skip if you only intend to use CPU):

   * **For NVIDIA GPUs** install [CUDA 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive) or [CUDA 11.7](https://developer.nvidia.com/cuda-11-7-0-download-archive) for your specific operating system.
   * **For AMD GPUs**: Unfortunately, gpu-accleration using PyTorch is [only available on Linux systems](https://github.com/RadeonOpenCompute/ROCm/blob/develop/docs/rocm.md).
 If you use Linux, you must install [ROCm](https://en.wikipedia.org/wiki/ROCm) version 5.4.2.
-Installation instructions are [here](https://rocmdocs.amd.com/en/latest/deploy/linux/quick_start.html) and [here](https://rocmdocs.amd.com/en/latest/deploy/linux/index.html).
-I do not have an AMD GPU so I can't verify the installation instructions.
+Instructions are [HERE](https://rocmdocs.amd.com/en/latest/deploy/linux/quick_start.html) and [HERE](https://rocmdocs.amd.com/en/latest/deploy/linux/index.html).
 * **Step 2**: Download or clone this repository to a directory on your computer.
 * **Step 3**: Open a command prompt from within the directory and create a virtual environment:
 ```